elixirhealth/design-docs/docs/DD01-backend-app-architecture/README.md

 - describe how infra/configs of backend will be implemented
 - describe front-end design

-#### key terms
+#### Key Terms

 - an Elxir *user* is the fundamental unit of login
 	- may have read/write access to one or more entities
 		- for example, a patient may have access to both their own patient entity and also their child's
 - an Elxir *entity* is either a patient or physician (office)
 	- has a number of public keys it uses to send and receive Envelopes
-- a Libri *author* is the entity that shares an Envelope with a *reader*
+- a Libri *author* is the entity that sents an Envelope to a *reader*
 - Libri document types
-	- [Document](https://github.com/drausin/libri/blob/develop/libri/librarian/api/documents.proto) is the unit of upload/download in Elxir, it is either an Entry, an Envelope, or a Page
+	- a [Document](https://github.com/drausin/libri/blob/develop/libri/librarian/api/documents.proto) is the unit of upload/download in Elxir, it is either an Entry, an Envelope, or a Page
-	- [Entry](https://github.com/drausin/libri/blob/develop/libri/librarian/api/documents.proto#L46) contains the content of a document, either as a single Page (if size is less than 2MB) or a set of PageKeys to separate Page documents
+	- an [Entry](https://github.com/drausin/libri/blob/develop/libri/librarian/api/documents.proto#L46) contains the content of a document, either as a single Page (if size is less than 2MB) or a set of PageKeys to separate Page documents
-	- [Envelope](https://github.com/drausin/libri/blob/develop/libri/librarian/api/documents.proto#L26) is the Document type for sharing an Entry
+	- an [Envelope](https://github.com/drausin/libri/blob/develop/libri/librarian/api/documents.proto#L26) share an Entry's symmetric encryption key with a given reader
 		- contains the author and reader public keys
 		- contains the encrypted symmetric Entry encryption key
-	- [Page](https://github.com/drausin/libri/blob/develop/libri/librarian/api/documents.proto#L154) is a chunk of a document, limited to 2MB
+	- a [Page](https://github.com/drausin/libri/blob/develop/libri/librarian/api/documents.proto#L154) is a chunk of a document, limited to 2MB
-- a Libri [Publication](https://github.com/drausin/libri/blob/develop/libri/librarian/api/librarian.proto#L195) is created by Libri Librarian peers that store an Envelope
+- a Libri [Publication](https://github.com/drausin/libri/blob/develop/libri/librarian/api/librarian.proto#L195) is created by the Libri Librarian peers that store an Envelope
 	- each Librarian subscribes to the publications of other Librarians
 	- when a Librarian receives a new publication it hasn't seen before, it sends it to the Librarians subscribed to it
-	- these publications are how new storage events are gossiped around the Libri network
+	- these publications are how new Envelope storage events are gossiped around the Libri network

-#### basic frontend request types
+#### Basic Frontend Request Types

 The MVP frontend will need to make handful of different requests.
 - user focused
 	- authenticate a user
 	- create/update a user's contact and client device info
-	- get/update a user's timeline on a particular client
+	- refresh a user's timeline
 - entity focused
 	- entity CRUD and lookup
 	- search for an entity by some of its characteristics (e.g., name, medical record number, DOB, etc)
 	- store entity's encrypted private keys
 	- get one or more entity B public keys for entity A to use in sharing a document with entity B
 - document focused
-	- get the keys of documents sent from/to a given entity after a given date
+	- get the keys of documents sent from/to a given entity within a given date range
 	- get one or more documents by their keys

 The three categories of frontend requests imply three separate domains for backend services to be ordered under: